The Creator Hat Stack: The Skills You’re Already Using (Even as a Beginner)

 Offers, storefront, email list, partnerships.
 Streaming can matter long-term, but ownership is where income becomes predictable.

-Beginner win: Build one small offer (digital or service), connect it to your bio link, and make it easy to say yes.
+Beginner win: Create one small offer (digital or service), connect it to your bio link, make it easy to say yes.

 Why this matters for beginners